the-trash/the_comments/README.md

 * Ready for Rails4 (and Rails::Engine)
 * Highlighting and Jumping to comment via anchor
 * Delete without destroy

-### You should be strong!

-This gem has many steps to install.
-You should be strong and be careful to setup it.

-Just follow an installation instruction step by step, and I sure - everything will be fine!

 ## Installation